-To quote (excerpt from Savings Hacks: 365 Simple Ways To Keep More Money In Your Pocket)
+(excerpt from Savings Hacks: 365 Simple Ways To Keep More Money In Your Pocket)

 As you get older, you learn many things about life.
 You discover that being rich – really rich – has nothing having to do with money.
 You realize instead that being rich is a state of mind and that there are some amazing things in this world that money cannot buy.
 Stuff you won’t find in any store: love, dreams, family, friends, happiness, hope, time and a wish come true.